 Hi, I am Dr. Amanda Martin at Elite Sports Medicine + Orthopedics.
 I specialize in sports medicine injuries and surgery of the hip, knee, shoulder, and elbow.

-What is your background in school, residency and fellowship?
+What is your background in school, residency, and fellowship?

-When I was in my fellowship, I saw this whole in the field where sports medicine doctors treat tendons and ligament injuries and trauma doctors treat fractures, but there is a lot of fracture work involved in sports medicine.
-A lot of sports medicine doctors do not like the bone work and many trauma doctors do not like the soft tissue work.
+When I was in my fellowship, I saw this hole in the field where sports medicine doctors treat tendons and ligament injuries and trauma doctors treat fractures, but there is a lot of fracture work involved in sports medicine.
+A lot of sports medicine doctors do not like bone work and many trauma doctors do not like soft tissue work.
 So, I wanted to add trauma work to my fellowship to sort of fill that gap.

 I had an opportunity to do a traveling fellowship in Cape Town, South Africa with the AO North American Institute.
 I moved to South Africa and worked at Schuur Hospital, which was the first place in the world a heart transplant was done.
 I got to learn a lot from the team physician for Rugby there and figured out how to merge trauma and soft tissue work of sports medicine.
-I have sort of carved out a niche in my practice of helping athletes get back on the field from fractures as well as things like an ACL tear.
+I have sort of carved out a niche in my practice of helping athletes get back on the field from fractures as well as things like ACL tears.

 What types of patients do you see?